Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 - On ports connected to the main root hub (shared power domain).

 So when Zwift probes the USB bus, that probe cycle triggers a device re-enumeration — effectively causing your ESP32-S3 to reset.
 That’s legacy behavior, not a bug.
-Todays practice is that **Tacx-Dongle-VS** is repeatedly reset and never runs the code properly, when you do not take any measures!!
+Todays practice is that **Tacx-Dongle-VS** is repeatedly reset and never runs the code properly, when you do not take any measures!

 ### 🔌 Why this doesn’t happen with an USB-A charger?